-rm is correct and complete to the best of my knowledge and se statement to evade paying tax is a criminal offence and I may
+Declaration I can confirm that the information given on this form is correct and complete to the best of my knowledge and belief.
+I understand that dishonestly making a false statement to evade paying tax is a criminal offence and I may be subject to investigation and prosecution.
+Your name Signature Your role Date Your address Checklist Use this checklist to make sure you have given us everyth ing we have asked for Use this checklist to make sure you have given us everything we have asked for.
+If using email, email protocol read and authorisation included in response If using an agent, agent authority form completed If making a disclosure, Notice of Intention online Completed certificate If required, any supporting documents

-Name

-Your role

-Address

-Address

--

-Postcode

-Signature Date

-Checklist

-Email protocol read and authorisation included in I response

-Agent authority form completed

-If making a disclosure, Notice of Intention complet red

-Completed certificate

-If required, any supporting documents